Konstantinos Mitsotakis: Constitutional crisis (1985)

 Presidents of the Hellenic Republic, Konstantinos Karamanlis (left) and Christos Sartzetakis (right).

-In March of 1985, Papandreou provoked a constitutional crisis by denying Karamanlis a second presidential term and instead supporting Supreme Court justice Christos Sartzetakis.
+In March 1985, Papandreou provoked a constitutional crisis by denying Karamanlis a second presidential term and instead supporting Supreme Court justice Christos Sartzetakis.
 At the same time, he proposed constitutional amendments aimed at increasing the power of his position by weakening the presidential powers, which had served as checks and balances on the executive branch.
 Karamanlis resigned two weeks before the termination of his term, and acting president Ioannis Alevras of PASOK took over.
 Mitsotakis was quick to accuse Papandreou of creating a constitutional crisis to remove Karamanlis from office to establish a totalitarian constitution; an observation that was adopted by constitutional scholars in subsequent analysis of the events.

 The election of the new president took place under a tense and confrontational atmosphere due to Papandreou's dubious constitutional procedures.
 Mitsotakis accused Papandreou of violating constitutional principle of secret ballot (Article 32), by forcing his deputies to cast their vote with colored ballots.
 However, Mitsotakis' concern was dismissed because PASOK controlled the majority in the Parliament.
 Mitsotakis and Papandreou ended up having a verbal confrontation.
 Mitsotakis claimed Papandreou had no respect for the Parliament, and Papandreou responded, with Mitsotakis' role in the Iouliana in mind, that the latter was the last person entitled to speak about respect.

 Sartzetakis was elected in the third round with Alevras casting the decisive vote.
 Mitsotakis considered the vote illegal and claimed that if New Democracy won the upcoming elections, Sartzetakis would not be president by bringing the legality of the process to Council of State (Συμβούλιο Επικρατείας), further deepening the constitutional crisis.